momo1035/Introduction_to_CUDA/README.md

 - `MatrixMul` demonstrates matrix multiplication on the GPU, highlighting the efficient use of shared memory and thread synchronization.
 - `HelloWorld` provides a simple introduction to kernel execution on the GPU.
 - `SumReduction` and `VectorAdd` showcase parallel algorithms for reduction and vector addition, respectively, emphasizing efficient parallel data processing techniques on the GPU.
+- `MD`: This directory contains a program for an n-body simulation, a type of simulation that calculates the interaction between multiple particles in a system.
+The particles interact with each other through the Lennard-Jones potential.
+The program uses an optimized sum reduction kernel for efficient parallel processing on the GPU.
+To visualize the results of the simulation, you will need to use OVITO, an open-source visualization and analysis software.

 ## Note